williamcaban/podcool/README.md

 | /ping/\<dhost>      	| Return a JSON formatted list tcp_ping result to port 80 of ``dhost``.              	| This can be used to demo Istio and Multus/OpenShift Multinetwork functionalities.	|
 | /ping/\<dhost>/\<dport>      	| Return a JSON formatted list tcp_ping result to port ``dport`` of ``dhost``.              	| This can be used to demo Istio and Multus/OpenShift Multinetwork functionalities.	|

-# Demo & Labs
+# DEMOS & LABS

-- [Lab 1 Deploying an App](docs/Lab1-deploying_app.md) This lab demonstrate how to deploy an app in OpenShift, the different deployment strategies and ilustrate some traffic splitting options.
-- [Lab 2 Simulating Webhooks](docs/Lab2-webhooks.md) This lab simulate rebuilds triggered by webhooks.

-Comming soon:
+Some demos and labs that use this application are available at [https://github.com/williamcaban/podcool-docs](https://github.com/williamcaban/podcool-docs)

+- Deploying an App using the Developer Console
+- Deploying an App using the OpenShift Client CLI
+- Testing Pod Resiliency
+- Deployment Strategies
+- Splitting Traffic
 - CI/CD Pipelines
+- Quay Enterprise Registry
-- Service Mesh
+- OpenShift Service Mesh [Tech Prev] -- (Maistra, Isitio, Envoy, Kiali, Prometheus, Grafana, Jaeger)
-- Multus
+- OpenShift Multi-network [Dev Prev] -- (Multus)

 # Using a Minishift Environment